 Hardness: 1,450 (in Janka hardness scale rating)

-Maple is a popular hardwood option for cabinetry, particularly custom-made wood cabinets.
+Maple is a popular hardwood option for cabinetry, particularly custom-made wooden cabinetry.
 Natural maple kitchen cabinets are compatible with farmhouse and light contemporary styles of kitchens.
-So you can use it for a light and airy homey kitchen to a bold and dramatic kitchen.
+So you can use it for a light and airy homey kitchen or a bold and dramatic kitchen.

 Pros of Maple Cabinets

-If you choose natural maple wood kitchen cabinets, you can benefit from the following advantages:
+If you choose natural maple cabinetry, you can benefit from the following advantages:

 Cons of Maple Cabinets

-Natural maple kitchen cabinets can be a wonderful addition to your home but make sure you know the following drawbacks that come with choosing this type of wood.
+Natural maple kitchen cabinetry can be a wonderful addition to your home, but make sure you know the drawbacks of choosing this type.

 Ash Cabinets